emcdona1/field_classification/README.md

 The code here creates and tests a CNN model using Tensorflow and Keras that takes images of two morphologically similar plant families (Lycopodieaceae and Selaginellaceae) and trains the model to identify which is which.

 ---
-# Folder Descriptions

-### archive

-This folder holds the files to build a model using the data from images stored in pickle files.
-As of August 27, 2019, it is an older model and would have to be updated to match **build_model_k_fold_cv.py** if you would like to use it.
-This folder contains 3 files:
-* build_model.py
-* input_data.py
-* input_data_split.py

-Input_data and input_data_split are very similar except that input_data_split exports a pickle file for the features, labels, and image names for training and testing respectively (so a total of 6 pickle files).
-Input_data.py on the other hand does NOT export separate pickle files for testing and would have to be divided in the build_model file.
-Currently build_model.py is not written to take in pickle files for both testing and training.

-### helpers_or_in_progress

-This folder contains files for side projects under the machine learning umbrella and possibly helper functions that may help the user.
-A description of the files and folders inside are below.
-* **activation_visualization.py** is to create activation maps that can show what each layer is detecting in each image.
-Currently not running.
-* **pick_distributed_images.py** this file
 # File Descriptions
 * **build_model.py:** opens data from pickle files, builds model architecture, and trains model.
 Where most of the change are made
 * **image_download.py:** using CSVs from the Pteridophyte Portal, downloads the desired specimen images onto the computer